trygve-lie/yocto.js/README.md

 ### .take() - Take data out of the database

 Takes data from the database by passing a template object as the first parameter to the take() method.
-The key/values given in the template object will be used to exactly match with keys/values objects in the database.
+The key/values given in the template object will be used to match with keys/values objects in the database.
 The second parameter to the take method is a callback where the value for the first argument to the callback is an array of the data the take method found in the database.

 ```javascript
 db.take({}, function(arr){ });
 ```

 The take() method takes data out of the database.
-All matchingobjects of the take method is removed from the database. take() can also be looked upon as deleting data in the database.
+All matching objects of the take method is removed from the database. take() can also be looked upon as deleting data in the database.

 ### .sort() - Sort any list of objects

-Sorts any list by passing which object parameter to sort on to the first parameter to the sort() method.
-The second parameter to the take method is a callback where the value for the first argument to the callback is an array of the sorted list of objects.
+Sorts a query result by passing which object parameter to sort on to the first parameter to the sort() method.
+The second parameter to the sort() method is a callback where the value for the first argument to the callback is an array of the sorted list of objects.

 ```javascript
 db.sort('', function(arr){ });